TheMetaphysicalCrook/ProgrammableWebSwartz2013/content/pages/2-building-for-users.md

 something cool they found to their friends.)

-And when people who use such software find themselves having to write a URL on a t-shirt or link to something from an email, they create a redirect—a special URL who’s only purpose is to introduce people to the nightmarish randomnumber system used by their actual website.
+And when people who use such software find themselves having to write a URL on a t-shirt or link to something from an email, they create a redirect — a special URL who’s only purpose is to introduce people to the nightmarish randomnumber system used by their actual website.
 This solves their immediate problem of figuring out what to write on the t-shirt, but it doesn’t solve any of the more